AKRGames/Funkin-Mic-d-Up-SC/README.md

 	<a href="https://ninja-muffin24.itch.io/funkin"><img src="/art/preloaderArt.png" width"658.5px" height="369.75px"></a>
 </p>

-**Mic'd Up was made with love to Friday Night Funkin' and its community.
-Extra love to the team behind it. 💖**
+**This mod and Mic'd Up was made with love to Friday Night Funkin' and its community.
+Extra love to all the mods before this one. 💖**

 ## What can I do with compiling the mod?
 Why should I compile the mod instead of downloading it from [the GamaBanana page of the mod](https://youtu.be/dQw4w9WgXcQ)?